Mechanical System Installation#

 3. Orientation |

-Make sure that the emitting surface of the TopLight is parallel to the FlexiBowl plate. |
+Ensure that the Toplight’s emitting surface is parallel to the FlexiBowl® working surface. |

-4. Lighting angle |
+4. Illumination angle |

-Perpendicular to the surface, |
+Perpendicular to the surface (0° tilt). |

 5. Fixing |

-According to the chosen fixing method, see the next section. |
+According to specifications of the chosen mode (see next section). |

-Fixing methods#
+Fixing modes#

-The TopLight can be fixed in two ways: on the corner or on the side.
+The Toplight can be fixed in two ways: on the corner or on the side.

 Note

-If the TopLight is mounted using brackets:
+If the Toplight is fixed with brackets:

 Error